Seltzr/Seltzr/docs-src/docfx_project/articles/getting_started/efcore.md

 ```

 > [!IMPORTANT]
-> Make sure you add `using RestModels.Extensions;` and `using RestModels.EntityFrameworkCore.Extensions;` to the top of the file, otherwise the build will fail.
+> Make sure you add `using Seltzr.Extensions;` and `using Seltzr.EntityFrameworkCore.Extensions;` to the top of the file, otherwise the build will fail.

 This defines an API on the `/blog` route, which can create, read, update, and delete Blogs.
 Notice that child routes inherit the properties of their parent routes by default.
 For example, all of the `GET`/`POST`/`PUT`/`DELETE` requests will omit the `Posts` property from their response because the `Omit` method was called on the base route.
 {{Sometimes, however, a method like `GetByPrimaryKey` will clear all body parsers for that route, because it doesn't make sense to parse a body for a `GET` request. -- todo: article w/ more in-depth exploration of this topic, maybe delete this confusing sentence entirely}}